Akshace/Find-Route/README.md

 Approach:

-1. Started by reading the code, and used debugger on PyCharm to understand the initial code.
-2. Expanded the provided return statements to better understand the code.
-3. Initially, found that there was no check on already kept pichus and code was just looking for '.' and placing pichus.
+1. Initially, found that there was no check on already kept pichus and code was just looking for '.' and placing pichus.
-4. First, I tried reducing the row and column by 1 to check the working of code, it worked only till 6 pichus, because none of them were being arranged in same row or column.
+2. First, I tried reducing the row and column by 1 to check the working of code, it worked only till 6 pichus, because none of them were being arranged in same row or column.
 Once k = 7 was given, code failed.
-5. Tried to figure out how to enable positions which are behind 'X' and not seen by pichus.
+3. Tried to figure out how to enable positions which are behind 'X' and not seen by pichus.
-6. As once I could get all the avaiable positions once pichus are placed, I could place next pichus.
+4. As once I could get all the avaiable positions once pichus are placed, I could place next pichus.

 Challenges: